Asset Publisher

 Development policy is international cooperation

-Development policy is firmly embedded in our work
+Development policy is firmly anchored in our work

-Since the 1960’s, the Konrad-Adenauer-Stiftung has been committed in its international work to improving the political framework conditions in developing countries through development policy activities, among other things, in order to foster democracy, rule of law and the respect for human rights.
-The promotion of equal rights, climate protection and economic development are important issues, too.
-That is why close cooperation with local partners is central to the Stiftung’s project work.
+Since the 1960s, the Konrad-Adenauer-Stiftung has been committed to improving the political framework conditions in developing countries through its international development policy activities in order to promote democracy, the rule of law and respect for human rights.
+The advancement of gender equality, climate protection, and sustainable economic development also represent key objectives.
+Close cooperation with local partners, tailored to the respective context, is central to the Stiftung’s work.

 Our offers and projects on the topic